-PROS and CONS of New and Rebuilt Steinway:
+PROS and CONS of New and Rebuilt Steinways:

-If you are even considering a rebuilt Steinway, you will need to consider each and every rebuild on its own specific merits and history to avoid the investment into a potential ‘knock-off’.
+Suppose you are considering a rebuilt Steinway.
+In that case, you will need to consider every rebuild on its own specific merits and history to avoid the investment into a potential’ knock-off.’

 What is a Rebuilt Piano?